Shubham26032000/Jarvis-The-Virtual-Assistant/README.md

 # Jarvis-The-Virtual-Assistant
-The vertual assitant work on vocal imput.
+The vertual assitant work on vocal input using python.